leomotors/cocoa-discord/docs/index.md

 ## Note

-- The API of this library is not stable yet
+- Because no one use this library (right?), breaking changes are likely to be made.
+Please be aware of it.

-- Currently, only few of the features in library are noted here.
+- Currently, only few of the features in library are noted in the guide here.
 When I have time, I will add more.

 ## 📖 Table